 Register for a free, personalized demo now!

-NetFlow Analyzer also supports Cisco ASA (based on NetFlow v9), providing reports on traffic and bandwidth using NetFlow packets from ASA devices.
-This further reduces the troubleshooting time and difficulty in tracking configuration changes that impact network performance.
+Our network forensic software also supports Cisco ASA (based on NetFlow v9), providing reports on traffic and bandwidth using NetFlow packets from ASA devices.
+This further cuts down the troubleshooting time and simplifies tracking configuration changes that impact network performance.

 Network forensics is the process of monitoring packets and analyzing network traffic activity for intrusion or malware detection.
 It involves identifying an issue, collecting and analyzing data, deciding on the best troubleshooting response, and implementing it.